FREQUENTLY ASKED QUESTIONS

 Q: Is Invisible Boys based on your own life?

 A: Yes and no. Invisible Boys is fictional - the events and characters are made up.
 This isn't a memoir.
-However, I did grow up as a same-sex attracted young man in Geraldton, Western Australia, so the journeys of the boys in this book are heavily drawn from the emotional truth of my own life.
+However, I did grow up gay in Geraldton, Western Australia, so the journeys of the boys in this book are heavily drawn from the emotional truth of my own life.

-Q: Which of the main characters are you most like?
+Q: Which of the main characters in Invisible Boys are you most like?

 A: All three boys.
 Zeke, Charlie and Hammer are all aspects of myself.
-At high school, I was most like Zeke - a shy, anxious, repressed Sicilian Catholic schoolboy.
+At high school, I was most like Zeke - a shy, repressed, Sicilian Catholic schoolboy.
 After I left home, I became an angry, outspoken punk like Charlie.
-These days, my two hobbies are working out at the gym and footy, which is where the Hammer part of me comes from.
+These days, I'm more confident, and my two hobbies are working out at the gym and footy, which is where the Hammer part of me comes from.

 Q: Will there be a sequel to Invisible Boys?

-Q: I love your work - what's the best way I can help support it?
+Q: I love your work - what's the best way I can help support it and support you as an author?

-A: Readers often ask which retailer to buy a book from to support the author the most, but the best way to support a book is just by spreading the word.
+The very best way to support a book is by spreading the word.
 Leaving a review on Goodreads (or other sites) lets more readers know about it.
 You can also share your review on social media or tell your friends about it - word of mouth helps authors a lot.

 Q: Are your books available in audiobook format?

 A: Yes!
-The audiobook of Invisible Boys (Wavesound Australia, 2021) is narrated by talented Aussie actor Nic English.
+The audiobook of Invisible Boys (Wavesound Australia, 2021) is narrated by Nic English.
 The audiobook of The Brink (Wavesound Australia, 2022) is narrated by Nic English, Josh Anderson and Maddy Withington.
-Both are available anywhere you buy audiobooks, including Audible
+The audiobook of King of Dirt (Wavesound Australia, 2025) is narrated by Barton Welch.
+All are available anywhere you buy audiobooks, including Audible.

-Q: Is there going to be a film or TV adaptation of Invisible Boys
+Q: Is there a TV adaptation of Invisible Boys ?

 A: Yes!
-In 2023, Invisible Boys was greenlit for production as a ten-episode TV series with Stan Australia, with filming to commence early 2024 on location in Geraldton and Perth, Western Australia.
+Invisible Boys is now a ten-episode TV series on Stan Australia.
 The series is produced by Tania Chambers OAM (How to Please a Woman), and directed by Nicholas Verso (Crazy Fun Park, Boys in the Trees).
-The series is now in post-production.
+Invisible Boys premiered in February 2025, and the official trailer can be viewed here.

-Q: Are Invisible Boys and The Brink available overseas or just in Australia and New Zealand?
+Q: Are your books available overseas or just in Australia and New Zealand?

 A: My novels are available globally in eBook and audiobook form.
 Outside Australia and New Zealand, paperbacks can be ordered in by your local bookshop or via Amazon.

-The French language territory rights for Invisible Boys were sold in 2023 to Editions Akata, with that book to be translated into French and published in various European territories in late 2024/early 2025.
+The French language territory rights for Invisible Boys were sold in 2023 to Editions Akata, with that book to be translated into French and published in various European countries in November 2025.

 Q: Can I book you for events or public appearances?